We Treat Myofascial Pain Naturally

-Clear Passage has over two decades of experience treating the adhesions that cause myofascial pain, which is closely associated with adhered soft tissue.
+Clear Passage®️ has over two decades of experience treating the adhesions that cause myofascial pain, which is closely associated with adhered soft tissue.
 We use a non-surgical, manual physio/physical therapy to decrease the adhesive pulls on delicate, pain-sensitive tissues, alleviating myofascial pain symptoms significantly.
-Complete our online Request Consultation form to receive a free phone consultation with a therapist and learn whether our therapy can help you.
+Complete our online Request Consultation form to receive a free consultation with one of our expert therapists.

 Millions of Americans have musculoskeletal pain.
 An estimated 10 million suffer from either myofascial pain syndrome (MPS) or fibromyalgia (FM).
 While they have much in common, these are now recognized to be two distinct syndromes.
 MPS is a localized disorder, while FM is a systemic disorder.
 (Schneider, 1995)